craue/TwigExtensionsBundle/README.markdown

 TwigExtensionsBundle is just a collection of Twig Extensions i find useful.

+  - FormatDateTimeExtension provides filters for locale-aware formatting of date, time, and date/time values.

 ## Installation

 ### Add TwigExtensionsBundle to your vendor/Craue directory